 There is something quite winsome, even wholesome, about a rough-and-tumble sport that produced an unambiguous narrative filled with clear winners and noble losers, but in which no one really gets hurt.
 The ugly reality of broken bodies and damaged brains was always there, but it’s only now begun to efface the sanitized illusion.
 Add that to highly publicized incidents of players behaving criminally off the field along with an epidemic of performance enhancing drug use, and you get a major shift in the way the brand is recognized and received.

-The marketing genius of the game is still unmistakable, but the latest erratic actions of its players and the commissioner leads those who interact with the brand begin to suspect its intentions.
+The marketing genius of the game is still unmistakable, but the latest erratic actions of its players and the commissioner leads those who interact with the brand to suspect its intentions.
 “What really, is this brand about and what are its aims?” we ask.

-At one time, the brand intentions of the NFL were likely harmless and pure: groups of skilled athletes who just wanted to keep playing after college, have some fun and competition, and maybe make a bit of money formed the backbone of a fledgling league.
+At one time, the brand intentions of the NFL were likely harmless and pure: groups of skilled athletes who just wanted to keep playing after college, have some fun and competition, and maybe make a bit of money, formed the backbone of a fledgling league.
 Over time, the player draft, the expansion of tactics and coaching (and players!), the growing sciences of everything from biomechanics to sports psychology, and the arrival of TV caused the spectacle of the sport to grow, but not as much as the paydays.

 The concoction that has yielded wealth and fame for the league today has also brought arrogance, wealth and detachment.
 The NFL steadily mortgaged the trust of its most critical stakeholders – parents and their families.

-And so we come to relationship, in final piece of the framework for Identity as Brand.
-How does this brand, through its ambassadors in shoulder pads and pinstripe suits alike, relate to others?
+And so we come to relationship, this final piece of the framework for Identity as Brand.
+How does this brand, through its ambassadors in shoulder pads and suits alike, relate to others?
 How do they treat their allies and competitors?
 These days, even a foam-finger wearing NFL fan would have to answer, “not well.”